Using Sketch Libraries and primitives to build an even better system of buttons

 I created separate Artboards in a sketch file called

-AIN-buttons for each of these text properties and converted them all to Symbols.
+AIN-buttons (the prefix ‘AIN–’ referring to the design system project)for each of these text properties and converted them all to Symbols.
 When I build the final button component, I will be able to override the text style when needed, by nesting these text symbols.

 In order for these overrides to work, I made sure to keep my Artboard naming convention consistent I follow a basic naming system:

 properties (which contains all properties in a property specific folder),

 property size and

 button / properties / text / large / brand

 Sidenote: In order to Override one Symbol with another, you also need to make sure your Artboards are the exact same size.
 So make sure all your text Artboards have the same height and width if you want them to show up as overrides in the inspector palette.

 States were another design primitive unique to my button.
 That is, no other component in my system shares the same design for hover, pressed, and disabled States.
 This meant states should also be build directly in the Buttons Sketch file.
 As was the case with the text, I didn’t need to create another primitive Library unnecessarily.